 - Occasionally bake homemade treats or take kids out for ice cream to teach them that these foods are OK to have and can be part of a healthy diet when eaten in moderation.

-For more information on helping your child regulate their food intake, see my book How to Raise a Mindful Eater.
+For more information on helping your child regulate his eating, check out Maryann’s book How to Raise a Mindful Eater.